Sir-Sloth-The-Lazy/Secure_Client_authentication_using_Blockchain_in_FL/README.md

 - **Phase 1**: Centralized Logistic Regression.
 - **Phase 2**: Federated Learning.

-Refer to previous phases for more details on dataset preprocessing (SMOTE, cross-validation) and federated learning concepts.

 ## Background
 Financial institutions currently use centralized models to analyze and predict financial outcomes like fraud detection and credit risk assessment.
 However, these models have limitations: